Nukki/attenDONE/README.md

 ***
 ### Disclaimer
 Current apk is a demo for CUNYhackathon.
 It is configured to open with a certain professor id.
-It will not let get past the login screen and create an attendance sheet.
+It will not let you get past the login screen and create an attendance sheet.